What is the Consumer Protection Act?

-The Consumer Protection Act is a law that provides protections for consumers, including tenants and prospective tenants of residential property.
-The Consumer Protection Division in the Office of the Attorney General enforces the law through mediation, arbitration, and litigation and may also perform independent studies, investigations and public education.
-Read the Law: MD Code, Commercial Law §§ 13-102, 13-204
+The Consumer Protection Act provides protections for consumers, including tenants and prospective tenants of residential property.
+Some of these protections include mediation, arbitration, and litigation, which is provided by the Consumer Protection Division (Office of the Attorney General).
+The Consumer Protection Division may also perform independent studies, investigations, and public education.

-The term “advertisement” includes every device that disguises a business solicitation by using a word such as "renewal," "invoice," "bill," "statement," or "reminder" to create an impression of an existing obligation if there is none, or other language to mislead a person in relation to a proposed commercial transaction.
-Read the Law: MD Code, Commercial Law § 13-101
+Advertisement: the publication or circulation of any oral or written matter that directly or indirectly tends to induce a person to enter into an obligation, sign a contract (a lease), or acquire title or interest in any merchandise, real property, intangibles, or service.
+“Advertisement” includes every device that disguises a business solicitation by using a word such as "renewal," "invoice," "bill," "statement," or "reminder" to create an impression of an existing obligation if there is none, or other language to mislead a person in relation to a proposed commercial transaction.

 What types of actions or practices violate the Consumer Protection Act?